 Lupus - a chronic autoimmune disease that causes inflammation, pain and damage to the skin, joints and organs.

-To understand how the disease begins, researchers from the University of Michigan established whether biomarkers of renal injury indicate the progression of lupus symptoms and complications.
+To understand how the disease begins, researchers from the University of Michigan established whether biomarkers of kidney damage indicate lupus progression and symptoms of complications.

-"Patients with a diagnosis of lupus at high risk of kidney damage, which leads to end-stage renal disease requiring dialysis or transplantation, - says Emily Somers, Ph.D., assistant professor of internal medicine (rheumatology) and a member of the Institute of UM for Health and Innovation messaging . - In addition, there is a great need for biomarkers to detect the disease at an early stage and to monitor its development. "
+"Patients with a diagnosis of lupus at high risk of kidney damage, which leads to end-stage renal disease requiring dialysis or transplantation, - says Emily Somers, Ph.D., assistant professor of internal medicine (rheumatology) and a member of the Institute of the Unified Messaging for Health and Innovation -.
+In addition, there is a great need for biomarkers to detect the disease at an early stage and to monitor its development ".

 In a new study presented at the American Nephrology meeting in November, Somers and his colleagues measured the epidermal growth factor in the urine of patients with lupus.
 This protein is a promising noninvasive biomarker of progression of kidney disease.
 A team of scientists has found that the decrease in protein growth factor was a sign of decreasing kidney function in people with a chronic disease of the body.